Sir Guy's Biography

 Daddy/girl non-age play relationships

 Sir Guy discusses the hierarchical D/s relationship as couched in the Daddy/girl dynamic.
 He explores if there is a difference between “traditional” D/s and Daddy/girl.
 He also discusses how to deal with the child within and how their dynamic differs from those that contain age play.
 He also explains the various steps and missteps he has experienced on his journey.
+(NOTE: This presentation isn't gender specific, but is titled according to the most popularly requested aspect of these relationships)

 ARE YOU MY DADDY?
 Discovering the Daddy Dominant